 The code for this driver is currently contained within a powervm project.
-The driver is within the /nova/virt/powervm_ext/ package and extends the nova.virt.driver.ComputeDriver class.
+The driver is within the /nova_powervm/virt/powervm/ package and extends the nova.virt.driver.ComputeDriver class.

 The code interacts with PowerVM through the pypowervm library.
 This python binding is a wrapper to the PowerVM REST API.
-All hypervisor operations interact with the PowerVM REST API via this binding.
-The driver is maintained to support future revisions of the PowerVM REST API as needed.
+All hypervisor operations will interact with the PowerVM REST API via this binding.
+The driver will be maintained to support future revisions of the PowerVM REST API as needed.

-For networking, the networking-powervm project provides Neutron ML2 Agents.
-The agents provide the necessary configuration on the Virtual I/O Server for networking.
+For networking, the networking-powervm project provides a Neutron ML2 Agent.
+The agent provides the necessary configuration on the Virtual I/O Server for networking.
 The PowerVM Nova driver code creates the VIF for the client VM, but the Neutron agent creates the VIF for VLANs.